Variable-frequency drive: Motor bearing currents

 Carrier frequencies above 5 kHz are likely to cause bearing damage unless protective measures are taken.

 PWM drives are inherently associated with high-frequency common-mode voltages and currents which may cause trouble with motor bearings.
 When these high-frequency voltages find a path to earth through a bearing, transfer of metal or electrical discharge machining (EDM) sparking occurs between the bearing's ball and the bearing's race.
 Over time, EDM-based sparking causes erosion in the bearing race that can be seen as a fluting pattern.
 In large motors, the stray capacitance of the windings provides paths for high-frequency currents that pass through the motor shaft ends, leading to a circulating type of bearing current.
 Poor grounding of motor stators can lead to shaft-to-ground bearing currents.
 Small motors with poorly grounded driven equipment are susceptible to high-frequency bearing currents.

-Prevention of high-frequency bearing current damage uses three approaches: good cabling and grounding practices, interruption of bearing currents, and filtering or damping of common-mode currents for example through soft magnetic cores, the so-called inductive absorbers.
+Prevention of high-frequency bearing current damage uses three approaches: good cabling and grounding practices, interruption of bearing currents, and filtering or damping of common-mode currents through common mode chokes.
 Good cabling and grounding practices can include use of shielded, symmetrical-geometry power cable to supply the motor, installation of shaft grounding brushes, and conductive bearing grease.
 Bearing currents can be interrupted by installation of insulated bearings and specially designed electrostatic-shielded induction motors.
 Filtering and damping high-frequency bearing can be done though inserting soft magnetic cores over the three phases giving a high frequency impedance against the common mode or motor bearing currents.
 Another approach is to use instead of standard 2-level inverter drives, using either 3-level inverter drives or matrix converters.

-Since inverter-fed motor cables' high-frequency current spikes can interfere with other cabling in facilities, such inverter-fed motor cables should not only be of shielded, symmetrical-geometry design but should also be routed at least 50 cm away from signal cables.